Five Tips to Efficiently Remove Limescale from the Toilet

 It’s quite likely that you’ve seen the trick of using cola as an option for unclogging toilets and drains.
 What you might not know, however, is that you can combine it with other products to remove toilet limescale and stains.

-- To clean your toilet, first, pour the Coca-Cola all over the areas where you can see limescale.
+- To clean your toilet, first, pour the Coke all over the limescale

-- Let it work for 30 minutes and then scrub the affected areas.
+- Let it work for 30 minutes and then scrub it

-- After that, add the white vinegar and baking soda for a sparkling effect.
+- Add the white vinegar and baking soda for a sparkling effect afterward

-- Let act for 15 minutes.
-Then, scrub the areas with a brush and rinse.
+- Let it do its thing for 15 minutes; then, scrub the areas with a brush and rinse

 Regarded as an excellent cleaning agent, borax is a useful substance to disinfect and whiten household toilets and remove toilet limescale.

 Although it’s slightly more aggressive than the previous suggestions, it doesn’t cause any negative impact on the environment.
-In addition, it doesn’t leave volatile compounds that could be harmful.
+In addition, it doesn’t leave volatile compounds that could be harmful to your health.

-- Then, scrub with a brush, and, after that, add the tablespoons of borax powder.
+- Then, scrub it with a brush, and add the borax powder afterward

-- Make sure you wear gloves and a mask when handling these ingredients to avoid any accidents.
+- Be sure to wear gloves and a mask when handling these substances in order to prevent skin burns

-- After another 15 minutes, add 2 liters of hot water and remove the offending stains with a sponge.
+- Add the hot water after 15 minutes and then, remove the stains with a sponge

 4. Baking soda with hydrogen peroxide